sheikhshafayat/sheikhshafayat.github.io/index.md

 ## Current Readings

 Here are a few latest books that I am reading/just finished.
 I would be very grateful to receive book recommendations from anyone!
-- **Convenience Store Woman (Sayaka Murata):** A woman working at a convenience store for 18 years feels herself to be a part of it.
-A beautiful novela on societal expectation, womanhood and abnormality.
+- **East of Eden (John Steinbeck):** This is the most American thing I have ever read.
+A fantastic family saga relating war, violence, love, immigration, assimilation, capitalism, corruption and moral ambivalence.
 - **Nexus (Yuval Noah Harari):** Very interesting read on the role of information technology in sustaining large scale human networks.
 My position on this book is somewhat mixed.
-While I find Harari's arguments on how information networks shape human history to be absolutely brilliant, he seems to be mistaken on the current state of AI progress.
-Modern AI/LLMs are not able to come up with ideas on its own (this might change in a few years, though) and merely a reflection of human data that it was trained on.
+While I find Harari's thesis on how information networks and intersubjective reality shape human history to be absolutely brilliant, he seems to be deeply mistaken on the current state of AI progress.
+I love the part I of the book, but part II?
+Not so much.
 - **Never Let Me Go (Kazuo Ishiguro):** Soothing, melancholic, yet dystopian.
 A touching exploration of love, memory, loss and meaning in life.
 - **Meditations (Marcus Aurelius):** A Stoic classic.
 I was always drawn to Stoicism, but never had the chance to get started with the primary sources.
 This book is changing that.